SpiegelSoft/XamarinForms.Reactive.FSharp/README.md

 type DashboardViewModel(?host: IScreen) =
     inherit PageViewModel()
     let host = LocateIfNone host
-    let commandSubscriptions = new CompositeDisposable()
     let submitDetails (vm: DashboardViewModel) (_: Reactive.Unit) =
         async {
             // Save details to database; perform asynchronous online or offline actions return true
-        } |> Async.StartAsTask :> Task
+        } |> Async.StartAsTask
-    member val Name = String.Empty with get, set member val DateOfBirth = DateTime.MinValue with get, set member val PageTitle = "XamarinForms.Reactive.FSharp |> I <3"
+    member val Name = String.Empty with get, set member val DateOfBirth = DateTime.Parse("1990-01-01") with get, set member val PageTitle = "XamarinForms.Reactive.FSharp |> I <3"
-    member val SubmitDetails = Unchecked.defaultof<ReactiveCommand<Reactive.Unit, Reactive.Unit>> with get, set
+    member val SubmitDetails = Unchecked.defaultof<ReactiveCommand<Reactive.Unit, bool>> with get, set override this.SetUpCommands() =
-    override this.SubscribeToCommands() =
-        this.SubmitDetails <- submitDetails this |> ReactiveCommand.CreateFromTask
         // The command itself is disposable, and so needs to be cleaned up at the end of its lifecycle.
-The easiest way to do this is to add it to the commandSubsriptions collection. this.SubmitDetails |> commandSubscriptions.Add
+The easiest way to do this is to add it to the current PageDisposables collection. this.SubmitDetails <- submitDetails this |> ReactiveCommand.CreateFromTask |> ObservableExtensions.disposeWith this.PageDisposables
         // A ReactiveCommand is an IObservable, so based on the result of the submission we can perform further actions, such as navigation. this.SubmitDetails.ObserveOn(RxApp.MainThreadScheduler)
             .Subscribe(fun _ -> this.DisplayAlertMessage({ Title = "Details Submitted"; Message = sprintf "Your name is %s and your date of birth is %s" this.Name ((this.DateOfBirth: DateTime).ToString("dd/MM/yyyy")); Accept = "OK" }) |> ignore)
+            |> ObservableExtensions.disposeWith(this.PageDisposables)
-            |> commandSubscriptions.Add
+            |> ignore
-    override this.UnsubscribeFromCommands() =
+    override this.TearDownCommands() =
-        commandSubscriptions.Clear()
+        // We set the observables and subscriptions up, so it is our responsibility to dispose of them.
+The Clear() method on the PageDisposable collection achieves this because of the use of DisposeWith in the SetUp method. this.PageDisposables.Clear()
     interface IRoutableViewModel with
         member __.HostScreen = host
         member __.UrlPathSegment = "Dashboard"